CalvinTheRed/RPGL/README.md

 <details>
 <summary>RemoveOriginItemTag</summary>

-**AddOriginItemTag**
+**RemoveOriginItemTag**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "remove_origin_item_tag",
   "tags": [...],
   "tag": "..."
 }
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to removing a tag from an item (specifically the origin item of an event).

-Source: an RPGLObject adding a tag to an origin item
+Source: an RPGLObject removing a tag from an origin item

 Target: should be the same as the source